amplication/docs/docs/getting-started/first-app.md

 ![](./assets/pic8.jpg)

-For the purpose of this tutorial, let's make our first commit.
+We'll now make our first commit.

 In this page, you can see that the creation of the _Project_ entity hasn't been committed.